Gleb001/speedTyping/README.md

 To practice printing speed, follow the link: https://gleb001.github.io/speedTyping/demo/

 ## Something else?
-The architecture of this web application is completely built in accordance with [FSD-architecture](https://feature-sliced.design/).
+The architecture of this web application is built in accordance with [FSD-architecture](https://feature-sliced.design/).